tatianegercina/FinTech/01-Lesson-Plans/05-APIs/3/Activities/06-Stu_Financial_Forecasting/README.md

 Using the starter file provided, walk through the following steps.

+* Copy the starter code and the `MCForecastTools` into the same working directory.

 * Import dependencies and create the Alpaca API environment.

 * Use the `get_barset()` function to retrieve `3` year's worth of daily prices for `TSLA` stock as a `pandas` DataFrame.